Cindy Cunningham

 Cindy Cunningham (also Savage, Longford and Hutchinson) is a fictional character from the British soap opera Hollyoaks, played by Stephanie Waring.
 She made her first on-screen appearance on 13 November 1995, originally played by Laura Crossley, as the youngest daughter of Gordon (Bernard Latham) and Angela Cunningham (Liz Stooke).
 A year after her first appearance, Crossley quit the serial later that year and the role was recast to Waring who appeared from November 1996 to November 2000.
-Waring reprised the role briefly in 2002 and 2004 before returning as a full-time character in June 2008, reintroduced by series producer Bryan Kirkwood.
+Waring reprised the role briefly in February 2004 before returning as a full-time character in June 2008, reintroduced by series producer Bryan Kirkwood.
 In 2010, the character was temporarily written out for Waring's maternity leave.
 She returned to filming in January 2011 and returned to screens on 9 March 2011.
 In April 2024, it was announced Waring had been axed from the soap as part of a revamp, however was assured Cindy would not be killed-off.
-Cindy departed the Village with Tom Cunningham, after she discovered her husband Dave Williams's crimes on 4 September 2024.
+Cindy departed the Village with Tom Cunningham, after she discovered her husband Dave Williams' crimes on 4 September 2024.
+She returned to the Village in July 2026.

 Waring has been nominated for several awards for her part as Cindy.
 Cindy is considered to be one of the show’s most iconic characters and has had many major storylines including teenage pregnancy; coping with the deaths of several family members; marriages to Tony Hutchinson (Nick Pickard), Alistair Longford (Terence Harvey), Mac Nightingale (David Easter), Dirk Savage (David Kennedy) and Dave Chen-Williams (Dominic Power); being diagnosed with bipolar disorder; and revealing that she had a secret teenage son, Alfie Nightingale (Richard Linnell), with Mac.
 Cindy is the longest-serving female in the show, taking over from Frankie Osborne (Helen Pearson) following her departure in 2017.